Jeep Grand Cherokee Screen Delamination: How to Fix It?

 What Causes Jeep Grand Cherokee Screen Delamination?

-Now, back to the digitizer.
-If you’re confused about what it is, I’ll describe it briefly.
-It’s the main touch screen where you input your commands.
-It’s basically the outer part of the main screen you see in your jeep.
+The digitizer is the main touch screen where you input your commands.
+It’s the outer part of the main screen you see in your jeep.
 The digitizer is connected to the main screen with a glue-like substance.

 Again, the glue is not there only to connect the main screen to the digitizer.
 It also acts as a thermal protector for the main screen.
 Using glue in the middle, the main screen doesn’t get heated due to external influences like weather or hand temperature.